Orientation of piecewise powers of a minimal homeomorphism: Introduction

 \subsection{Structure of the article}

-After a short preliminary section (\S\ref{sec:prelim}), we establish the existence of the sign partition and the minimal-periodic partition (\S\ref{sec:sign}).
+After a preliminary section (\S\ref{sec:prelim}), we establish the existence of the sign partition and the minimal-periodic partition (\S\ref{sec:sign}).
 We then establish the key properties that relate the set of positive elements to the set of strongly positive elements (\S\ref{sec:positive}).
-In \S\ref{sec:index} we establish the existence and uniqueness of the index map and the orbit numbers, along with some of their properties.
-The next section describes the pure cycle decomposition of periodic elements (\S\ref{sec:periodic}) and a normal form for arbitrary elements of the topological full group in terms of induced transformations, with consequences for the structures of $\Fgp{g}$ and $\Fgpp{g}$ (\S\ref{sec:normal_form:induced}).
-The final section (\S\ref{sec:ppm}) is dedicated to results on the problem of determining whether a given homeomorphism is piecewise a power of a minimal homeomorphism.
+In \S\ref{sec:index} we introduce orbit numbers and relate them to the index map.
+In the next section (\S\ref{sec:normal_form:induced}) we prove the normal form for elements of $\Fgp{g}$ in terms of induced transformations, leading to a presentation for $\Fgpp{g}$; for the latter we also obtain an easy reconstruction of the space from the monoid.
+The final section (\S\ref{sec:ppm}) gives partial results on the problem of determining whether a given homeomorphism is piecewise a power of a minimal homeomorphism.